 Can I be my own registered agent in Arkansas?

-Yes, any Arkansas resident aged 18 or older can serve as their own registered agent, provided they maintain a physical Arkansas address and remain available during business hours.
+Yes, any Arkansas resident aged 18 or older can serve as their own registered agent, provided they maintain a physical Arkansas street address (P.O. boxes are not accepted) and remain available during business hours.

 Do I need an attorney to form an LLC in Arkansas?

 No, Arkansas doesn't require attorney involvement for LLC formation.
-The forms are straightforward, and the $45-50 filing fee can be completed independently, though complex structures may benefit from legal consultation.
+The forms are straightforward, and the $45 to $50 filing fee can be completed independently, though complex structures may benefit from legal consultation.

 Can non-residents form LLCs in Arkansas?